Bad Hair (2020 film): Plot

 As she moves back into her uncle and aunt's home, Anna learns the hair product is made with pig's blood, intended to help feed the hair.
 She sees new advertisements for Culture featuring Zora, who survived and is now fully possessed by the witches' hair.
 She finishes reading the story of the Moss Haired Girl, which tells of the plantation master's descendants continuing to farm the hair, knowing of its controlling abilities.
-A truck with the same logo of the tree moss illustration drives out to a plantation, where it loads up boxes of hair, and unloads the corpses of the hair's victims.
+A truck with the same logo as the tree moss illustration drives out to a plantation, where it loads up boxes of hair, and unloads the corpses of the hair's victims.
 The plantation owner is revealed to be Culture station owner, Grant Madison, and the tree, rife with writhing hair, grows nearby.
 Anna's cousin Linda announces she managed to get an appointment at Virgie's to have a weave put in.

 Cast

 Production

 In August 2017, it was announced Justin Simien would direct, write, and produce the film, with Oren Moverman serving as an executive producer under his Sight Unseen banner.